seannyD/StoryTransmission/README.md

 -  Playing evaluation story
 -  Voice evaluation survey
 -  Returning worker code
+-  Started using Bootstrap styling
+-  General instructions

 It does not include:

--  Nice styling
 -  Instructions for the distraction task
--  Instructions in general
+-  Ability to make multiple recordings per story

 If you add a url variable "test=T" to the url, then you get some configuration options (Some of this works, other bits I haven't tested):